Residential Rent Relief Grant Scheme

 You are eligible for the grant if -

-- You have, or shortly will have, lodged a tenancy bond with the Bond Administrator
+- If you live in a residential property, you have, or shortly will have, lodged a tenancy bond with the Bond Administrator

 - You are in ‘financial hardship’, meaning

-- You and all tenants contribute more than 25 per cent of the total household income (after-tax) towards rent
+- You pay more than 25 per cent of your current after-tax income in rent per week

 Who is not eligible for the grant?